Progressive Field

 In this chapter we’ll cover the following:

-Flying into Cleveland to visit Progressive Field
+Flying to Cleveland to visit Progressive Field

 There’s one major airport in Cleveland: Cleveland Hopkins International Airport (CLE).
 It’s about 12 miles and usually less than 15 minutes west of downtown with convenient access to downtown hotels and Progressive Field.

 There’s plenty of flights into and out of Cleveland, but it is a secondary airport.
-That means it’s not a hub for any major airline and flights to other secondary airports will involve a layover.
+That means it’s not a hub for any major airline and flights to other secondary airports will usually involve a connection.
 If you live in a market with a major airport – Atlanta, Chicago, Denver, Dallas, Minneapolis, New York, etc. – then you should be able to find direct flights into Cleveland.
 And Southwest currently runs nonstops from non-hub cities like Las Vegas, Nashville, Orlando, Phoenix, St. Louis, and Tampa.
 But if you’re flying from other secondary airports (think Kansas City, Milwaukee, Pittsburgh, etc.), then keep in mind you’ll likely be connecting.

 If you do live in a secondary market that requires a layover, make sure to understand your flight options when considering your game schedule.
 If a 1:40pm game on Sunday ends at 4:30, by the time you get out of the park, get your luggage, and get to the airport, it will be 5:45 at the earliest.
 When you factor in any traffic or lines at the airport, you probably wouldn’t want to book a flight for earlier than 7:00 – assuming there is one that late in the day.
 It’s worth keeping an eye on when you’re making your plans.
-It’s entirely possible that seeing a game on Sunday may not be compatible with your flight options.
+It’s entirely possible that seeing a full game on Sunday may not be compatible with your flight options.

 Getting from the airport to your hotel: should you rent a car or stick to public transportation?